AmroAbdrabo/orchestrationChili/README.md

 Moving robot on click example in qml :
 --------------------------------------
-click on the robot to choose the robot, click and drag the robot to make it move, click on the robot to deactivate manual movement.
+click on the robot to choose the robot, click and drag the robot to make it move,(you can also scroll to rotate it manually) click on the robot again to deactivate manual movement.
 ```
 CelluloRobot{
         id: robotComm